Yosef Avidar: Early life

 Avidar was born on 7 May 1906 as Yosef Rochel in Kremenets in the Russian Empire and in what is now modern-day Ukraine.
 His father was Joshua Rochel; his mother, Shprinza.
 Avidar was a peddler during his time in Ukraine.

 In 1929 Avidar immigrated to Mandatory Palestine.

 Career

 Avidar became a senior commander in a Jewish paramilitary organization called the Haganah.
 Placed in control of the supply programs, he was responsible for the idea and of constructing an underground ammunition factory called the Ayalon Institute, which was a major supplier of arms to the Haganah.

 In 1948, after the creation of the Israel Defense Forces, he changed his name from Rochel to Avidar based on an acronym of his two daughters' names.
 Avidar was the Israeli quartermaster during the 1948 Arab–Israeli War and later served as the Israel Defense Forces' deputy chief of staff.

-Avidar served as ambassador to the Soviet Union from 1955 to 1958 and as ambassador to Argentina from 1961 to 1965.
+After the war, he served as ambassador to the Soviet Union from 1955 to 1958 and as ambassador to Argentina from 1961 to 1965.